VougaDev/node-mta/README.md

 the javascript part or NodeJs.
 You should also implement threading.
 Using -pthread is a bad idea with NodeJs addons because it may break its Event-Driven nature.

-All code related to NodeJs is can be found in ./res/cpp/main.(hpp|cpp)$
+All code related to NodeJs can be found in ./res/cpp/main.(hpp|cpp)$

 **How to contribute**